samorani/MatchingPPE/README.md

 ---
 #### get_decisions()
-Returns final decision output from the framework after run()
+Returns the list of all matching decisions made during the simulation.

 ---
 #### get_metrics()
-Returns the performance metrics described in Section 4 of the research article
+Returns the performance metrics described in Section 4 of the research article.
+The metrics are reported at the PPE level, the recipient level, and the "overall" level (see Section 4).
+The "overall" metrics are at the bottom of the DataFrame.

 ---
 #### debug(bool_flag)